-- Slide the insert (D), notched end last, into the end with two blade claws (A).
+Slide the insert (D), notched end last, into the end with two blade claws (A).
 Slide the insert all the way through the blade claws at the opposite end (B).
-Plastic caps (C) will be forced off as the insert is fully installed. - Be sure the notches are locked by the bottom claws.
-Make sure that all other claws are properly locked on both sides of the insert slots.
+Plastic caps (C) will be forced off as the insert is fully installed.

+- Be sure the notches are locked by the bottom claws.
+Make sure that all other claws are properly locked on both sides of the insert slots. - Put the blade assembly pivot in the wiper arm hook.
+Pull up until the pivot locking tab locks in the hook slot. - 4.
+Carefully lower the wiper arm and blade assembly onto the windshield.